How Donorbox Form Fields Are Mapped to Your Salesforce Account

 4 minutes read

-In this Data Mapping guide, we cover all aspects of Donorbox-to-Salesforce field mapping.
-We designed our Salesforce integration to handle auto-mapping of the essential fields and give you the ability to configure your custom and optional fields “as per your needs”.
+In this data mapping guide, we’ll cover all aspects of Donorbox-to-Salesforce field mapping.
+We designed our Salesforce integration to handle auto-mapping of the essential fields and give you the ability to configure your custom and optional fields as needed.

-With that in mind, our field mapping can be divided into 3 sections:
+With that in mind, our field mapping can be divided into three sections:

 2. Standard fields that are optional and have to be configured by the user

-3. Custom (campaign specific) fields which can be configured by the user
+3. Custom (campaign-specific) fields that can be configured by the user

 Standard System Mapped Fields

-One thing before we begin with the field mapping—Donorbox pushes a new campaign to Salesforce only when a donation arrives.
-So if you have created a campaign on Donorbox and are wondering why it’s not showing up in your Salesforce account just yet, that’s the reason.
+One thing before we begin with the field mapping – Donorbox pushes a new campaign to Salesforce only when a donation arrives.
+So if you have created a campaign on Donorbox and are wondering why it’s not showing up in your Salesforce account just yet, don’t worry – your data will appear shortly after you receive your first donation.

-Donorbox uses these 4 Salesforce objects in our integration:
+Donorbox uses these four Salesforce objects in our integration:

 • Campaigns